Harrisburg Senators Game Information & Starting Lineup

 TODAY'S STARTERS

-Senators - RH Mario Sanchez.
-He's making his 10th start for the Senators this year.
-As a starter he's 4-0 with a 3.00 ERA.
-He's started three games in June and is 3-0 with a 3.00 ERA.
-He began the season with the Senators before being assigned to Fresno 5/3, the assigned back to Harrisburg 5/27.
+Senators - RH Jackson Tetreault.
+He's making his ninth start for the Senators after being promoted from Potomac.
+The #25 prospect in the Nationals organization according to MLB.com is making his first start against Bowie.
 For more on Sanchez, please see his starting pitcher page on page 2.

-Bowie - LH Alex Wells.
-The 22-year-old Australian native is making his 11th start for the Baysox this season.
-He was named the Eastern League Pitcher of the Week for the week of May 27-June 2.
-He's 1-1 with a 1.60 ERA away from Prince George's Stadium this season.
-He began the season in extended spring training and was assigned to Bowie 4/20.
+Bowie - RH Dean Kremer.
+The 23-year-old makes his sixth start for Bowie this season.
+He began the season assigned to Aberdeen before being assigned to Frederick on 5/9.
+He made two starts for Frederick and was assigned to Bowie 5/21.
+He's considered the #9 ranked prospect in the Orioles organization according to MLB.com.

 BOWIE